 Claim: Images show President Obama disembarking from Marine One with a cell phone or coffee cup in his hand.

-In September 2014 a similar Instagram-posted video was circulated showing President Obama disembarking from Marine One in New York with a coffee cup in his hand:
+In September 2014, similar videos were circulated showing President Obama disembarking from Marine One in New York with a coffee cup in his hand and the following commentary:

 According to standard military protocol, the President of the United States does not return salutes from uniformed military personnel because, although the President holds the title of Commander-in-Chief of the U.S. armed forces, he is not himself a member of the military, nor does he wear a uniform.
 The tradition of U.S. presidents' regularly returning salutes is a fairly recent one which began with the administration of President Ronald Reagan in 1981:

 Barack Obama went to a gym at a military base in Hawaii and did something positively Reaganesque — he returned a Marine's salute.

 In so doing, he wandered directly into the middle of a thorny debate: Should U.S. presidents return military salutes or not?

 Longstanding tradition requires members of the military to salute the president.
 The practice of presidents returning that salute is more recent — Ronald Reagan started it in 1981.

 Reagan's decision raised eyebrows at the time.
 John Kline, then Reagan’s military aide and now a Minnesota congressman, advised him that it went against military protocol for presidents to return salutes.

 Kline said in a 2004 op-ed piece in The Hill that Reagan ultimately took up the issue with Gen. Robert Barrow, then commandant of the Marine Corps.

 Barrow told Reagan that as commander in chief of the armed forces, he was entitled to offer a salute — or any sign of respect he wished — to anyone he wished, Kline wrote, adding he was glad for the change.